(post updated July 2022)

 The first set of charges will be pre-paid in the country of origin and the rest will need to be paid by the receiver in the destination country.

-The fees vary dependent on the shipping agent, Customs taxes and fees incurred and whether you opt for home delivery in Jamaica.
+The fees vary depending on the shipping agent, customs taxes and fees incurred, and whether you opt for home delivery in Jamaica.

 How can I save money Shipping a Barrel to Jamaica?

 - Be pound smart and penny-wise, when deciding what to pack in the barrel

 - Arrange to ship the barrel from your home country to yourself

 - Fly to Jamaica and request the C27 aka, the Yellow Form at the airport – which gives you a US$500.00 tax-free allowance